-The New York City Department of Parks and Recreation (DPR) plans to revitalize existing and create new public open spaces throughout Lower Manhattan.
+DPR plans to revitalize existing public open spaces and create new public open spaces throughout Lower Manhattan.
 The goal is to enhance public open space and recreational amenities in an area where public open space is lacking.

-Lower Manhattan Development Corporation (LMDC) intends to provide U.S. Department of Housing and Urban Development United States Department of Housing and Development (HUD) Community Development Block Grant (CDBG) program funds under Title I of the Housing and Community Development Act of 1974 for many of these proposed projects.
-These projects will provide public facilities that add to the quality of life for all communities in lower Manhattan and draw residents and visitors to the area, contributing toward the restoration, stabilization and enhancement of the Lower Manhattan communities that were severely impacted by the September 11, 2001 attacks on the World Trade Center (WTC).
+LMDC intends to provide HUD Community Development Block Grant (CDBG) program funds under Title I of the Housing and Community Development Act of 1974 for many of these proposed projects.
+These projects will provide public facilities that add to the quality of life for all communities in lower Manhattan and draw residents and visitors to the area, contributing toward the restoration, stabilization and enhancement of the Lower Manhattan communities that were severely impacted by the September 11, 2001 attacks on the World Trade Center.